Using Molecular Embeddings in QSAR Modeling: Does it Make a Difference?: Materials and methods

-\subsection{Molecular Embedding Methods}
+\subsection{\textbf{Molecular embedding methods}}

-Based on the scenario described in the previous section and after identifying the most prominent deep learning techniques for learning molecular representations based on SMILES formulas, we chose \textit{SMILESVec} \cite{ozturk2018novel}, \textit{Mol2Vec} \cite{jaeger2018mol2vec}, \textit{Seq2Seq Fingerprint} \cite{xu2017seq2seq}--- which we refer to as \textit{Seq2Seq} in this paper---, \textit{PaccMann's} self attentive encoder \cite{oskooei2018paccmann}---named \textit{PaccMann} throughout this paper--- and \textit{SA-BiLSTM} encoder by \citet{zheng2019identifying} as our reference embedding methods.
+After identifying the most prominent deep learning techniques for learning molecular representations based on SMILES formulas, we chose \textit{SMILESVec} \cite{ozturk2018novel}, \textit{Mol2Vec} \cite{jaeger2018mol2vec}, \textit{Seq2Seq Fingerprint} \cite{xu2017seq2seq}--- which we refer to as \textit{Seq2Seq} in this paper\mbox{---,} \textit{PaccMann's} self attentive encoder \cite{oskooei2018paccmann}---named \textit{PaccMann} throughout this paper--- and \textit{SA-BiLSTM} encoder \cite{zheng2019identifying} as our reference embedding methods.
 We decided not to experiment with \textit{SMILES-BERT}, due to the reproducibility issues pointed out in the previous section and because both \textit{SA-BiLSTM} and \textit{PaccMann} are also self-attention-based encoders.
 We selected these methods to test different deep learning architectures, model sizes in terms of trainable parameters and considering both supervised and unsupervised training scenarios.
-The goal of our experimental process was to thoroughly test each of the embedding methods and their suitability for QSAR modeling while at the same time taking into consideration different aspects that might influence their performance.
-Moreover, we aimed to perform a training phase consisting of multiple runs of each method in order to account for their intrinsic variance.
-For these reasons, we conducted our benchmarking process by testing an extensive range of combinations of hyperparameters for each embedding method and classification model and by leveraging different canonical forms of the SMILES formulas in the datasets.
-All of the unsupervised methods were trained on the 40 million compound dataset retrieved from ZINC, whereas the supervised methods were trained using each of the five labeled datasets described previously.
-We hereby describe the overall aspects of each method, including their neural-based architectures and the main characteristics of the obtained molecular representations.
-We provide further details on each model's parameterization and training in the Supporting Information.
+Moreover, we aimed at conducting a training phase consisting of multiple runs of each method in order to account for their intrinsic variance.
+We conducted our benchmarking process by testing an extensive range of combinations of hyperparameters for each embedding method and classification/regression model and by leveraging different canonical forms of the SMILES formulas in the datasets.
+All of the unsupervised methods were trained on the 40 million compound dataset retrieved and curated from ZINC, whereas the supervised methods were trained using each of the eight labeled datasets described previously.
+We hereby describe the neural-based architectures of each embedding method and the main characteristics of the obtained molecular representations.
+We provide further details on the parameterization of each model in Appendices A and B.

-\subsubsection{Unsupervised Methods}
+\subsubsection{Unsupervised methods}